makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

         * period to be used for sequential computation
   * regularities found in natural language
     * Fodor and Pylyshyn (1988) argued that
-    * systematicity (see also (Smolensky, 1990; Fodor and McLaughlin, 1990))
+    * systematicity (see also Smolensky, (1990); Fodor and McLaughlin, (1990))
       * requires that learned rules generalise in a way that respects structured representations
       * representing the structural relationships between these entities
   * significance of variable binding for solving the issues with systematicity (Henderson, 1994, 1996, 2000)
     * relations were not stored explicitly, it was claimed that for NLU it is adequate to recover them from the features
     * arguments were largely theoretical, [not] incorporated in learning

 ## 2.3 Statistical Models 3